 Fairtrade Around the Benefice

-There is a Fairtrade stall at St Stephen’s which is stocked with a variety of food and gifts from Traidcraft.
+There is a Fairtrade stall at St Stephen’s which is stocked with a variety of food and gifts from Traidcraft and other fairtrade suppliers.
 Traidcraft was established in 1979 as a Christian response to poverty, they aim to build lasting relationships with producers, support people to trade their way out of poverty and work to bring about trade justice.

 A variety of events take place around the Benefice during the year in which Fairtrade is promoted.
-These include the annual Fayres (at St Stephen’s, St Ethelbert’s and St John’s) alongside a variety of events during Fairtrade Fortnight.
-The All Age Worship 2016 Harvest Service at St Stephen’s focussed on “The Bread of Heaven” and once again a wonderful range of delicious cakes were entered into the BakeOff containing a range of locally produced and Fairtrade produce.
+These include the annual Fayres (at St Stephen’s, St Ethelbert’s and St John’s) alongside a variety of events during Fairtrade Fortnight and Harvest.

-This year, Fairtrade Fortnight takes place from Monday 27 February to Sunday 12 March.
-Fairtrade and the difference it makes to people worldwide will be celebrated around the Benefice at various events and services.
-This year’s theme is “It’s Time to Put Fairtrade in Your Break.”
+This year, Fairtrade Fortnight took place from Monday 24 February to Sunday 9 March.
+Fairtrade and the difference it makes to people worldwide was celebrated around the Benefice at various events and services.
+This year’s theme centred around cocoa and the empowerment of women through Fairtrade.